CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 To work with our own data in the container, we share a folder containing our data with the container.

-Get the Abui 'toy' data.
-Open a web browser and go to [https://github.com/CoEDL/toy-corpora](https://github.com/CoEDL/toy-corpora)

-On that page, click the green *Clone or Download* button, then *Download ZIP*.
-Unzip the files and put the *abui-toy-corpus* folder on your Desktop.

-Open a terminal window and change into the Abui data directory on your desktop.
+Open a terminal window and change into the Abui data directory on your desktop (if it's not there, jump back up to the [Download some toy data][] section above).

 Mac
 ```